 One of the common methods of Physical Vapor Deposition (PVD) is Thermal Evaporation.
-This is a form of Thin Film Deposition, which is a vacuum technology for applying coatings of pure materials to the surface of various objects.
-The coatings, also called films, are usually in the thickness range of angstroms to microns and can be a single material, or can be multiple materials in a layered structure.
+This is a form of Thin-film Deposition, which is a vacuum technology for applying coatings of pure materials to the surface of various objects.
+The coatings, also called films, are usually in the thickness range of angstroms to microns and can be a single material or multiple materials in a layered structure.

-One method, often referred to as Filament Evaporation, is a simple electrical resistive heat element, or filament.
-There are numerous different physical configurations of these resistive evaporation filaments, including many known as "boats" - essentially thin sheet metal pieces of suitable high temperature metals (such as tungsten) with formed indentations or troughs into which the material is placed.
-The filament source offers the safety of low voltage, although very high current is required, usually several hundred amps.
+One method, often referred to as Filament Evaporation, is a simple electrical resistive heat element or filament.
+There are numerous different physical configurations of these resistive evaporation filaments, including many known as "boats" - nearly thin sheet metal pieces of suitable high-temperature metals (such as tungsten) with formed indentations or troughs into which the material is placed.
+The filament source offers low voltage safety, although a very high current is required, usually several hundred amps.

-The other common heat source is an Electron Beam or E-Beam, and this is generally known as E-Beam Evaporation.
-This is certainly a more "high tech" approach to heating a material up, and involves some dangerous high voltage (usually 10,000 volts), so E-Beam systems always include extra safety features.
-The source itself is an E-Beam "gun", where a small and very hot filament boils off electrons which are then accelerated by the high voltage, forming an electron beam with considerable energy.
+The other common heat source is an Electron Beam or E-Beam, which is generally known as E-Beam Evaporation.
+This is certainly a more "high tech" approach to heating a material up and involves some dangerous high voltage (usually 10,000 volts), so E-Beam systems always include extra safety features.
+The source itself is an E-Beam "gun".
+A small and very hot filament boils off electrons, which are then accelerated by the high voltage, forming an electron beam with considerable energy.

-AEM Deposition is a international evaporation materials manufacturer, we have over 10 years to produce ans sale evaporation materials, including Pure Metal Evaporation Materials, Alloy Evaporation materials, Oxide Evaporation Materials and Compound Evaporation Materials.
-All of materials will be provided with various shapes, pieces, pellets, powder, rods, wires or others.
-If you interested in evaporation materials provided by AEM Deposition, yo can click the hyperlink to get more details.
+AEM Deposition is an international evaporation materials manufacturer.
+We have over 10 years to produce and sell evaporation materials, including Pure Metal Evaporation Materials, Alloy Evaporation materials, Oxide Evaporation Materials, and Compound Evaporation Materials.
+All materials are provided with various shapes, pieces, pellets, powder, rods, wires, or others.
+If you are interested in AEM Deposition's evaporation materials, you can click the link to get more details.